awsdocs/aws-batch-user-guide/doc_source/specifying-sensitive-data-secrets.md

 ### Example container definitions<a name="secrets-examples"></a>

-The following examples show ways in which you can reference Secrets Manager secrets in your container definitions\.
+The following examples show ways that you can reference Secrets Manager secrets in your container definitions\.

 **Example referencing a full secret**
 The following is a snippet of a task definition showing the format when referencing the full text of a Secrets Manager secret\.